Steps for Setting up Shop

 2. Create a business plan

 It helps to begin with a plan.
 A business plan is a blueprint of every aspect of your business.
-Sales, marketing, advertising, promotion and location are just some of the aspects of creating a plan.
-For a tutorial on how to create a business plan, visit the U.S. Small Business Administration.
+Sales, marketing, advertising, promotion and location are some of the aspects of creating a plan.
+For a tutorial on creating a business plan, visit the U.S. Small Business Administration.

 Oregon has many programs available to assist businesses.
 The Oregon Business

-Guide lists three broad categories of business assistance programs.
+Guide lists three categories of business assistance programs.